prestsoftware/prest/docs/src/index.rst

 Introduction
 ------------

-Prest is a free and user-friendly deskop application for computational revealed preference analysis.
+Prest is a free and user-friendly desktop application for computational revealed preference analysis.
 It allows for processing choice datasets that economists, psychologists and consumer/marketing researchers often generate through experiments, market studies or surveys.